loadmill/heroku-button-demo/README.md

 ![](public/demo.png)

 ## Instructions
-1. first deploy the demo app using the Heroku deploy button.
+1. Deploy the demo app using the Heroku deploy button above ([or this link](https://heroku.com/deploy?template=https://github.com/loadmill/heroku-button-demo/blob/master)).
-2. Once the app is deployed (about 45 seconds), click the view button and open the app in a new tab.
+2. Once the app is deployed (about 45 seconds), click the view button and open the demo app in a new tab.
-3. Open the Heroku Dashboad by clicking the button at the top right.
+3. Open the Heroku dashboad by clicking the button at the top right.
-4. Click the the "Loadmill API Testing" add-on to open the Loadmill dashboard.
+4. From the Heroku dashbard, click the the "Loadmill API Testing" add-on to open the Loadmill dashboard.
 5. Go to the LOAD TESTS section and click [NEW TEST](https://www.loadmill.com/app/tester).
 6. Paste this URL into the black URL input line `<Your App URL>/vote/${__pick_random('dogs','cats')}`
-7. Click RUN TEST and run the test.
+7. Click RUN TEST and run the test with up to 50 users.
 8. Go back to your demo app, and watch as votes are comming in.
+9. You are now obliged to adopt whichever won the vote 🤷‍♂️